Williams sisters: Effects and criticism

 After the initial controversy, neither Williams sister played the tournament in Indian Wells for 14 years.
-The Women's Tennis Association currently classifies the Indian Wells tournament as a Premier Mandatory event for all eligible players.
-Exceptions are made when players engage in tournament promotions, but Venus and Serena both declined to promote the tournament; WTA Tour CEO Larry Scott agreed he would not, promotionally, "put them in a position that is going to be awkward", and tournament director Charlie Pasarell has stated he would accept the WTA tour's ruling.
+Between 2009 and 2019, the Women's Tennis Association classified the Indian Wells tournament as a Premier Mandatory event for all eligible players.
+Exceptions were made when players engage in tournament promotions, but Venus and Serena both declined to promote the tournament; WTA Tour CEO Larry Scott agreed he would not, promotionally, "put them in a position that is going to be awkward", and tournament director Charlie Pasarell has stated he would accept the WTA tour's ruling.

 Allegations had been made before Venus's withdrawal that Richard Williams decided who won the matches between his daughters.
 Those allegations continued and increased as a result of her withdrawal.

 Richard has said that racial epithets were used against him and Venus as they sat in the stands during the final.

 Serena discusses what happened in her view at Indian Wells in detail in an entire chapter titled "The Fiery Darts of Indian Wells" in her 2009 autobiography, On the Line.
 She says that on the morning of the semifinal, Venus told the tour trainer that she had injured her knee and didn't think she could play and tried for hours to get approval from the trainer to withdraw, but the tournament officials kept stalling.